ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Spring/en.md

 ### Playoff stage instructions

 1. Following the Regular stage, a single elimination stage will be played.
 This means that the winner continues with their runs, and the losing team will be eliminated from the tournament, except in the bronze match.
-2. Teams in the losers' bracket must play 2 matches on week 2 of the playoffs.
+2. Teams must play 2 matches on week 2 of the playoffs.

 #### Win conditions